hetu-script/hetu-vscode-extension/README.md

 # Hetu Script VSCode extension

-This is the VSCode extension for Hetu Script Language:
+This is the VSCode extension for Hetu Script.

-A lightweight script language for embedding in Flutter.
-Create dynamically generated, script-driven app.
+Hetu is a lightweight script language written in Dart for embedding in Flutter apps.

 Homepage:
 [https://hetu.dev](https://hetu.dev)